sparkfun/Lipo_Fuel_Gauge/README.md

 [*SparkFun LiPo Fuel Gauge (TOL-20680)*](https://www.sparkfun.com/products/20680)

+LiPo batteries are a great way to power your projects.
+They're small, lightweight, and pack a good punch for their size.
+Unfortunately, even the best batteries eventually run low on power, and when they do it's often unexpected (and at the worst time).
+Don't be caught by surprise next time your board suddenly powers down!

-The SparkFun LiPo Fuel Gauge connects your battery to your project and uses a sophisticated algorithm to detect relative state of charge and direct A/D measurement of battery voltage.
-In other words, it tells your microcontroller how much ‘fuel’ is left in the tank.
-The LiPo Fuel Gauge communicates with your project over I2C and an alert pin also tells you when the charge has dropped below a certain percentage.
+The SparkFun LiPo Fuel Gauge connects your battery to your project and uses a sophisticated algorithm to detect the relative state of charge and direct A/D measurement of battery voltage.
+In other words, it tells your microcontroller how much 'fuel' is left in the tank.
+The LiPo Fuel Gauge communicates with your project over I<sup>2</sup>C and an alert pin also tells you when the charge has dropped below a certain percentage.

 Repository Contents
 -------------------

-* **/Firmware** - Example code
+* **/Firmware** - Example C code
 * **/Hardware** - Eagle design files (.brd, .sch)
 * **/Production** - Production panel files (.brd)